MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Sets the default loudness of Misty's speakers for audio playback.

 Arguments:
-* Volume (int): A value between 0 and 100 for the loudness of the system audio.
+* Volume (integer): A value between 0 and 100 for the loudness of the system audio.
 0 is silent, and 100 is full volume.
 By default, the system volume is set to 100.

 Returns:
 * Result (boolean) - Returns true if there are no errors related to this command.